Is Candy Corn Vegan? What Alpha Gals Need to Know

 Common Candy Corn Ingredients

 Candy corn is a Halloween staple as iconic as witches and pumpkins.
 But what exactly goes into those little tri-colored kernels?
-Let’s break down some of the most common ingredients in candy corn and discuss their implications for both alpha-gal syndrome sufferers and vegans.
+Here are some of the most common ingredients in candy corn and their implications for both alpha-gal syndrome sufferers and vegans.

 Pile of Granulated Sugar on Wooden Counter